abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 ![cc0](/img/cc/thin/cc-zero.svg)

-All art, code and other content, unless explicitely stated otherwise, is available under a Creative Commons Zero license ([CC0](https://creativecommons.org/share-your-work/public-domain/cc0/))
+All art, code and other content, unless explicitly stated otherwise, is available under a Creative Commons Zero license ([CC0](https://creativecommons.org/share-your-work/public-domain/cc0/))

 Please use these design, art and all source files in this directory as you wish.